aerogear/OpenVolunteerPlatform/docs/gettingstarted.md

 ## Motivation

-OpenVolounterPlatform lets you automate and optimize work of volounteers for your orgranization or charity - helping them to deliver help when needed.
+OpenVolounterPlatform lets you automate and optimize work of volunteers for your orgranization or charity - helping them to deliver help when needed.

 Platform gives organization flexibility by giving them ready to use reference implementation